vegechick510/FitnessAppXXX/Enhancements.md

-# Added Features in the Burnout v4.0 (What's new?)
+# Added Features in the FitnessAppXXX (What's new?)

 ### <li> Goal Setting & Reminders:
 Allow users to set specific fitness goals and enable push notifications to remind them of their goals or scheduled workouts.